romainringenbach/Penguin/_posts/2000-01-03-Dev_status.md

 # Stable ?

-The current [gh-pages](http://penguin.neaworld.fr/) work under dev branch
+~~The current [gh-pages](http://penguin.neaworld.fr/) work under dev branch~~ So don't update/use dev branch of Penguin.
+(The configuration file and landing page are broken).

+Internationalization is currently in developpement, it will come with a new landing page.
+New [configuration file](https://github.com/nealith/Penguin/blob/dev/_data/penguin.yml) is already avaible for the curious :)

 # Features